zDevelopers/UHPlugin/README.md

  - Announcements:
    - The death messages can be more visible (format can be set in the config, including color).
    - A team-death message can be sent when an entire team is dead.
-   - A death sound can be played (by default, WITHER_SPAWN) or not.
+   - A death sound can be played (by default, WITHER_SPAWN), or not.
    - You can send a lightning strike (only an effect, not a “real” one) when a player die, at the location of his death point.

+### Timers

+ - You can add arbitrary countdowns in game, displayed in the scoreboard or hidden.
+ - The timers are added in one time; started in another.
+So you can prepare all timers before the game.
+ - Each timer come with a title, displayed in the scoreboard; this title can be in colors using Minecraft's color codes with `&` (e.g. `&4` for dark red).
+ - You can pause a timer, resume it after; if you freeze the entire game all timers are paused.

 ### Integration into other plugins